diljithkd/sudokuGUI/README.md

 Submit - when you feel you are done.

-Change the difficulty by clicking on drop down window.
+Change the difficulty by clicking on drop down menu.

 New game - opens a new game with selected difficulty level